The Holiday Workload Crunch: A Story Every Business Owner Knows Too Well

 The crunch happens because everything seems to collide at once:

-It’s a recipe for stress, and for many leaders, it feels like no matter how much you do, something still slips through the cracks.
+It’s a recipe for stress.
+For many leaders, it feels like no matter how much you do, something still slips through the cracks.

 The Hidden Strain Nobody Talks About